 Summary

-Ben represents all types of lenders and borrowers in complex financing facilities and structured lending transactions, including:
+Ben represents a broad range of lenders in complex financing and structured lending transactions, including commercial real estate lending, asset-based lending, traditional commercial lending, and unsecured lending.

 Awards

-• Honoree, Minnesota Super Lawyers Rising Stars, Securities & Corporate Finance (2022)
+• Honoree, Minnesota Super Lawyers Rising Stars, Banking (2022 – present)

 • Honoree, North Star Lawyer, Minnesota State Bar Association